Student-athletes deal with a more hectic academic schedule than typical college students.

 Manage Your Time Wisely

-How much time you have is not as important as how you spend it.
+How much time student have is not as important as how you spend it.
 Since you are adding an important activity (sport) onto your academic schedule, you will have to sacrifice some activities.
 Trying to do it all will get you fatigued.

 Have a clear schedule that allocates enough time for all the important activities.
-Make sure that you are spending more time on your priorities, but also allocating enough time for other things like self-care.
+Make sure that student are spending more time on your priorities, but also allocating enough time for other things like self-care.

 Do not forget to leave some free time for yourself.
 Enjoying your free time is essential for a healthy and balanced lifestyle.